StarPlayrX/CloneToolX/README.md

 # CloneToolX
-Disk cloning software for macOS Catalina and APFS Apple File System | Early Alpha Stage
+Disk cloning software for macOS Big Sur 11.0.1 - 11.4 and Monterey macOS 12.0 Beta.
+ClonetoolX has officially reached Beta stage.
+Soon it will be bundled with BigMac2.
+CloneToolX is designed exclusively for Unsupported Macs While the command line is not hard, CloneToolX with its GUI makes things way more simple.